How to Resize an Image on Mac: a Step-by-Step Guide

 • No control over the quality of the image (no pre-built resampling feature)

-8. Apps to resize photos quickly on a Mac
+8. Apps to Resize Photos Quickly on a Mac

 What are the best free apps to resize photos on a Mac?